 Kokkari Food Picks:

 Octapodaki tou Yiorgou – grilled octopus with lemon, oregano & olive oil ($17.75) was recommended by the server and included large of chunks of nicely cooked tender octopus.
 The version at Delfina still remains in our minds.

-Tzatziki, Tirokafteri with housemade grilled pita ($7.50 each) were two recommended versions.
+Melitzanosalata, Tzatziki, Tirokafteri with housemade grilled pita (3 for $30) were three recommended versions.
 Each came with thick homemade grilled pita, cucumber slices and a nice blob of dipping sauce.
 Very big starter, share and bring some home.
 8/10

 Kokinisto me Manestra – aromatic braised lamb shank with orzo & myzithra cheese ($28.00) was also recommended and definitely hit the spot.
 Very tender, meaty, fatty, and a must for those who love long braised meats.

 Arnisia Paidakia – grilled lamb chops with lemon-oregano vinaigrette & Kokkari potatoes ($47.50) included 3 reasonably sized chops that were cooked to our desired medium rare.
 The potatoes were very nicely done too. $32.50 for 2 of them during lunch time.
-Expensive but a must order here.
+Expensive but a must order signature dish here.
+9/10

 Yiaourti Granita – yogurt sorbet with seasonal fruit granita & mint syrup – ($10) was recommended and hit the spot.
 The sorbet was slightly tart, while the granita added much more sourness to the dish.
 Refreshing.
 On another visit it was a citrus sorbet.